 An autopsy is a medical examination of a body after death.
 Autopsies are done to determine cause of death, or to verify diagnosis.

 Autopsies are performed for several reasons, including the following:

-- An autopsy can be ordered when there is some public health concern, such as a mysterious disease.
+- When there's some public health concern, such as a mysterious disease

-- An autopsy may be ordered if someone dies unattended by a physician, or if the attending physician is uncomfortable signing the death certificate.
+- If someone dies unattended by a physician, or if the attending physician is uncomfortable signing the death certificate

 Who performs the autopsy?

 Autopsies ordered by the state can be performed by a county coroner, who is not necessarily a physician.
-A medical examiner who performs an autopsy is usually a pathologist.
+A medical examiner who performs an autopsy is a physician, usually a pathologist.

 How is an autopsy performed?

 Autopsy procedure begins with the general and ends with the specific: